 other tanneries, here in the United States and abroad.
 We are using our formulas to get the results we want, and then

 doing finishing work in our plant.
-We have a small dipping operation we set up in Texas to help save freight on U.S.
+We have a dipping and finishing operation we set up in Ohio to help us do a quick turn

-Hides that have an extremely large yield that many harness makers like for check lines, etc. The weight is heavy.
-They
+have an extremely large yield that many harness makers like for check lines, etc. The weight is heavy.
+They are also

-are also very long, and the tack people like them for long reins.
-Our Mexican affiliates do not mind working with such
+very long, and the tack people like them for long reins.
+Our Mexican affiliates do not mind working with such large hides,